luka-bacic/wordpress-workflow/README.md

         }
     }
     ```
-    - `main.js` - The main JS file which should power your application.
+    - `main.js` - The main JS file which should bootstrap/startup your application.
 This file should include all of your modules.
 To insert our `alert.js` module from the previous example, we can do something like this. (this example assumes you are using jQuery)

     ```
     "use strict";